omkarpbankar/jenkins-testing/README.md

 # jenkins-testing
-This is a testing project for Jenkins with github webhook with ngrok for reference.
+This is a testing project for Jenkins with github webhook with ngrok.